pulumi/examples/azure-py-virtual-data-center/README.md

 # Running the Example

-After cloning this repo, `cd` into it and run these commands.
+After cloning this repo, `cd` into the `azure-py-virtual-data-center` directory and run the following commands.

 1. Create a new stack, which is an isolated deployment target for this example: